vyomasystems-lab/challenges-RAbh-inav/level1_design2/SEQ_DETECTOR.md

 ## DESIGN FIX

-- For Bug1 , next_state is SEQ_1 when inp_bit= 1 for that case value.
+- For Bug 1 , next_state is SEQ_1 when inp_bit= 1 for that case value.
 - For Bug 2 , next_state is SEQ_10 when inp_bit!= 1 for that case value.
 - For Bug 3, next_state is SEQ_1 when inp_bit= 1 for that case value and next_state is SEQ_1 when inp_bit!= 1 for that case value.